TANJUMAJERIN/SPL-1/README.md

 # Student's Name: Tanjuma Tabassum
 # Student's Roll: 1312
 # Project Description:
-The Malware detection system is a proeject written in C++ aimed at automated solution for identifying and dectecting inexecutable files.
+The Malware detection system is a proeject written in C++ aimed at automated solution for identifying and dectecting malware in executable files.
 The system utilizes various techiques such as-

 SHA 256: used to evaluate the hash value of the input file Trie data structure: match the hash with the known malware hashes that are save in a file